London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 Our collaborative focus on MedTech allows us to take ventures a significant step further than what has been achieved before programmatically.

-We provide the structures that are critical to de-risking a MedTech company, such as a regulatory plan, a clinical evidence roadmap and stakeholder mapping, extensive hands-on guidance and monthly strategic progress review, all within a fit-for-purpose Quality Management System (QMS).
+We provide the structures that are critical to de-risking your company, such as a regulatory plan, a clinical evidence roadmap and stakeholder mapping, extensive hands-on guidance and monthly strategic progress review, all within a fit-for-purpose Quality Management System (QMS).

 This is a truly unique opportunity for very select, high-potential MedTech companies from across the UK to receive fully customised, extensive executive support from experts in commercial translation from the partner institutions.